Short Term Volunteer Projects in Europe

 Leisure and free time

 An important part of every project is how the group organises its social activities.
-After the day's work there will be plenty of time to visit local areas, talk, play music, sing, write postcards, swim, learn local phrases...
-A lot of activities are decided by the group and you have your say in this during the project.
+After the day's work there will be plenty of time to socialise, visit local areas, talk, play music, sing, write postcards, swim, learn local phrases...
+A lot of activities are decided by the group together.

-There will usually be time set aside to learn more about the issues relevant to the project e.g. on an environmental project, issues related to the effects of global warming may be discussed.
+There will usually be time set aside to learn more about the issues relevant to the project e.g. on an environmental project there could be a workshop on climate justice.
 If there is a study/ educational component to the project, volunteers are asked to inform themselves about the issues before going to the project and also to bring any relevant information etc. in order to participate fully in the discussions.

 Being part of an international group